Introduction to Excise Tax

 Advantages

-- Excise taxes are very convenient for the manufacturers to pay at the time of manufacture because this can be easily retained from the ultimate consumers at a later stage.
+- Excise taxes are very convenient for the manufacturers to pay at the time of manufacture because this can be easily retained from the ultimate consumers later.

-- In excise taxes, there are also some credit facilities available, therefore, the payer can get the credit of tax in the future.
+- In excise taxes, there are also some credit facilities available.
+Therefore, the payer can get the tax credit in the future.

 - The collection process of excise taxes is very prompt.
-The shifting of liability can make the tax incidence for the manufacturer a bit easier and hence encourages them to make excisable goods.
+Shifting liability can make the tax incidence for the manufacturer a bit easier, encouraging them to make excisable goods.

 Disadvantages

-- Sometimes collection becomes difficult because there are some incidents where the true definition of manufacturing is not clear therefore it becomes a question mark that who and how this excise tax will be paid off.
+- Sometimes collection becomes difficult because there are some incidents where the true definition of manufacturing is unclear; therefore, it becomes a question mark of who and how this excise tax will be paid.

-- This tax regime can encourage the manufacturers to quote some extraordinary price for their goods which is ultimate to be paid by the consumers.
+- This tax regime can encourage the manufacturers to quote extraordinary prices for their goods, ultimately to be paid by the consumers.

-- Excise tax is also a very costly affair; it is to be levied at the time of manufacturing and therefore lots of administration cost is involved in it.
+- Excise tax is also very costly; it is to be levied at the time of manufacturing, and therefore, lots of administration cost is involved in it.

 Conclusion

-Excise taxes are now being replaced with the GST (Goods and Service Tax).
+Excise taxes are now replaced with the GST (Goods and Service Tax).
 In this new tax regime, indirect taxes are clubbed into one.
 This makes the tax pattern easy to understand and economical.
-Since there were certain taxes which are required to be collected in different stages and this was a problem with the manufacturers, distributors, and also for the consumers as to which tax is to be paid at which stage and therefore the government has come up with this scheme where it will be a single tax system with less confusion.
+Since there were certain taxes which are required to be collected in different stages, and this was a problem with the manufacturers, distributors, and also for the consumers as to which tax was to be paid at which location and therefore the government has come up with this scheme where it will be a single tax system with less confusion.

 Recommended Articles

 This is a guide to Excise Tax.
-Here we discuss the definition and how does excise tax work? along with advantages and disadvantages.
+Here we discuss the definition and how excise tax works.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –